Groupe Dynamite

-Groupe Dynamite Inc. (TSX: GRGD) is a Canada-based clothing company, originally founded in 1975 as Garage.
+Groupe Dynamite Inc. (TSX: GRGD) is a Canadian clothing company that was founded in 1975 as Garage.
 The company creates, designs, markets and distributes from its head office in Montreal, Quebec, and operates over 300 stores across Canada and the United States, with around 6,000 employees (as of 2024).
-Groupe Dynamite offers women's fashion apparel catered to Generation Z and Millennials through its banners, GARAGE and DYNAMITE.
+Groupe Dynamite offers women's fashion apparel catered to Generation Z and Millennials through its banners; GARAGE and DYNAMITE.

-In December 2020, the group partnered with Uber to offer same-day delivery to customers in the Montreal area, becoming the first national retailer in Canada to offer this service.

 History

 Garage

-Created in 1975, the Garage banner was the inception of the current company.
+Created in 1975, the Garage banner was the beginning of the current company.

 Groupe Dynamite

 Groupe Dynamite was established in 1984.
-In 2020, while the COVID-19 pandemic prompted a restructuration, the company emerged with stronger lease terms and a more agile operating model.
-Groupe Dynamite has since demonstrated strong growth momentum.
+In 2020, while the COVID-19 pandemic prompted a restructuring, the company emerged with stronger lease terms and a more agile operating model.
+Groupe Dynamite has since demonstrated strong growth.

-The company went public in November 2024 via an initial public offering on the Toronto Stock Exchange raising and valuing the company at $2.3 billion.
+The company went public in November 2024 via an initial public offering on the Toronto Stock Exchange raising and valuing the company at CA$2.3 billion.